feyzollahi/AudioMoodDetection/Readme.md

 ```bash
 pip install -r requirements.txt
 ```

-then you should execute training of neural network with audio data
+for training, we should extract some features from audio. for this purpose, we used [egemaps version 2](https://audeering.github.io/opensmile-python/api/opensmile.FeatureSet.html#egemapsv02). then you should execute training of neural network with audio data
 ```bash
 python src/codes/trainData.py